Code-Institute-Submissions/movie-db-ms3/README.md

 * Editing and deleting reviews will only be available to the user who is logged in and other users will not be able to change others reviews.

+## Technology Used

+* HTML5 - The project templates are all created using HTML.
+* CSS3 - The project uses CSS to style the HTML elements.
+* JavaScript - The project uses JavaScript for mobile sidenav and delete confim window.
+* Python
+* Flask
+* Google Fonts
+* Materialize
+* Font Awesome
+* GitHub
+* GitPod
+* Git